 But they are not telling you the truth.

-Modifications Available for FHA Backed Mortgages
+Modifications Available for FHA-Backed Mortgages

-About Modifications for non-FHA Mortgages
+About Modifications for Non-FHA Mortgages

 This practice, known as dual-tracking, is no longer allowed.
 We have experience with this mortgage servicing violation.
 We have successfully sued the mortgage servicer for damages for this violation.
 In some cases, this action also got the homeowner the loan modification.